Drifter-Supremo/gorlea-todo-list/memory-bank/systemPatterns.md

 - Modular component structure for maintainability and scalability.
 - Integration of shadcn/ui for consistent, accessible UI patterns.
 - Firebase chosen for real-time sync, authentication, and serverless functions.
-- AI parsing handled via a dedicated endpoint in 'app/api/ai/parse/route.ts', currently using a mock setup due to integration issues with Gemini API.
+- AI parsing handled via a dedicated endpoint in 'app/api/ai/parse/route.ts', now using OpenAI's GPT-4.1-mini after switching from Gemini due to integration issues.
 - Progressive Web App (PWA) support for offline functionality and installability.

 ## Design Patterns

 - **Container/Presentational Components:** Separation of logic and UI for testability.
-- **Optimistic UI Updates:** Immediate feedback for task actions, with error handling via toasts.
+- **Optimistic UI Updates:** Immediate feedback for task actions, with error handling via toasts (pending implementation for AI task creation).
 - **Single Source of Truth:** Firestore as the canonical data store for tasks.
 - **Service Abstraction:** Utility modules (e.g., lib/tasks.ts) abstract Firestore and AI logic from UI.
 - **Consistent use of "Details" field in all task-related UI and logic.**